Skip to main content

 Akabenz (Grilled Pork)

-Succulent grilled pork seasoned with local spices, popular in Kigali's restaurants and bars.
-Often served with fried plantains and spicy pili-pili sauce.
-The name 'akabenz' playfully references Mercedes-Benz, suggesting this dish is a luxury indulgence.
+Grilled pork seasoned with local spices, a regular at Kigali's restaurants and bars.
+It usually comes with fried plantains and spicy pili-pili sauce.
+The name 'akabenz' is a wink at Mercedes-Benz, the joke being that this is the food you treat yourself to.

 Ikivuguto (Fermented Milk)